mendix/docs/content/howto/front-end/create-a-company-design-system.md

 Create a new app.
 You can give this a name to your liking, for example MyCompany Design System.

-{{% todo %}}[Mendix Design System app link can be added when released on the market place.
-Add this text after this todo: The Design System app app contains pages to showcase the components and patterns, as well as the possible design variations and principles of use.
+For advice on how to design an app, consult the  [Atlas Design System](https://atlasdesignsystem.mendixcloud.com/) website.
+This website contains pages which showcase key components, often-used patterns, as well as possible design variations and principles of use.
-]{{% /todo %}}

 ## 3 Add a Company Theme Module